 The book reflects effective practices in curriculum design and instructional methods.
 Features new to the second edition include connections to Common Core State Standards, revised information on multiple intelligences, updated bibliography and resources, and a PowerPoint presentation for use in staff training and professional development.

-Digital content includes a PowerPoint presentation for professional development, reproducible forms from the book, curriculum maps, workcards, and matrix plans.
-Teachers can print out what they need, when they need it, and can customize forms for their own classrooms and students.
+Digital content includes the PowerPoint presentation for professional development, reproducible forms from the book, curriculum maps, workcards, and matrix plans.
+Teachers can print out what they need when they need it and can customize forms for their own classrooms and students.

 “At this time of increasingly standardized approaches to instruction and assessment, Diane Heacox’s book brings education back to how it works best: Actually responding to children rather than simply responding to curricular mandates.”—Jane Bluestein, Ph.D., author of Creating Emotionally Safe Schools

 “A practical guide for teachers new to or interested in the process of differentiation.
 Drawing on Bloom’s taxonomy, Gardner’s theory of multiple intelligences, and other experts in the field of educational psychology, Heacox presents several practical strategies and ideas that teachers can use to differentiate instruction at any level in any curriculum . . .
 The reader will come away with some good, practical suggestions for increasing the challenge level for gifted students.”—Journal for the Education of the Gifted

 This book guides you through the process of differentiating a curriculum unit, including both choice boards and tiered assignments—all based on the Common Core State Standards.
 Working from the Common Core State Standards or the content standards established by your state or province, Differentiating Instruction in the Regular Classroom guides you through the process of differentiating a curriculum unit, including both choice boards and tiered assignments—all based on the Common Core.